ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^

-Download the pixi configuration file in the existing cmd session:
+Download the pixi configuration file in the existing Command Prompt session:

 .. code-block:: console